Police say ‘key witness’ in Nicola Bulley disappearance has come forward – live

 She said: “Off the back of the latest Police media update, please can I add there is no evidence whatsoever that she has gone into the river, it’s just a theory.”

-Here is a timeline of events:
+Here is a timeline of events.

 Timeline of events in the case of missing mother-of-two Nicola Bulley